On blow up NLS with a multiplicative noise: Background

-(Deterministic) NLS is one of the most typical nonlinear dispersive equation, which arise natuarlly in quantum physics, fluids, etc. We refer to \cite{tao2006nonlinear},\cite{cazenave2003semilinear} for more background.
+(Deterministic) NLS is one of the most typical nonlinear dispersive equations, which arises naturally in quantum physics, fluid dynamics, etc. We refer to \cite{tao2006nonlinear},\cite{cazenave2003semilinear} for more background.
 One may, in general, consider

 When $\mu$ is $+1$, it is called focusing, when $\mu$ is $-1$, it is called defocusing.
-It is called mass critial if $p=1+\frac{4}{d} $ and energy critial if $p =1+ \frac{4}{d-2}, d\ge 3$, here we use $d$ to denote dimension.
-It is well known that $H^{1}$ initial data give rise a local solution in the energy critical and energy subcrtical setting, \cite{Velo1979Cauchy}, \cite{tao2006nonlinear}, \cite{cazenave2003semilinear}.
+It is called mass critical if $p=1+\frac{4}{d} $ and energy critical if $p =1+ \frac{4}{d-2}, d\ge 3$, here we use $d$ to denote dimension.
+It is well known that $H^{1}$ initial data gives rise to a local solution in the energy critical and energy subcritical setting, \cite{Velo1979Cauchy}, \cite{tao2006nonlinear}, \cite{cazenave2003semilinear}.

-When \eqref{eq: nlsmain} is mass supercritical ($p\geq 1+\frac{4}{d}$) and focusing, one can prove the exitence of finite time blow up solutions by Virial arguments, \cite{Glassey1977blowup}.
+When \eqref{eq: nlsmain} is mass supercritical ($p\geq 1+\frac{4}{d}$) and focusing, one can prove the existence of finite time blow up solutions by Virial arguments, \cite{Glassey1977blowup}.
 Blow-up dynamic is an active research field, for both obstacle arguments and constructive arguments.
-It is imposssible here to survey the whole field here, but we would also like to mention the recent breakthrough by F.Merle (all authors). on energy supercritial defocusing case \cite{Merle2022supercritial}, and refer to the reference therein for related works.
+It is impossible to survey the whole field here, but we would like to mention the recent breakthrough by F. Merle, P. Rapha{\"e}l, I. Rodnianski and J. Szeftel on energy supercritical defocusing case \cite{Merle2022supercritical}, and refer to the reference therein for related works.

 It is natural to extend the study of NLS to the stochastic setting if one believes that the real world is a bit noisy.
-We refer to \cite{dD1999L2} ,\cite{PhysRevE.49.4627},\cite{BCRG1995White} for more background.
+We refer to \cite{dD1999L2} ,\cite{PhysRevE.49.4627}, \cite{BCRG1995White} for more background.
 We will focus on the multiplicative noise case.